 Blunt end joining.

-Here the genes with blunt ends are joined to the vector by use of a DNA ligase enzyme.
+- Here, the genes with blunt ends are joined to the vector using a DNA ligase enzyme.

 Use of Cos sites.

-Now the vector with the desired gene is transferred into the organism of interest. i.e., bacteria or fungi in most cases.
+The vector with the desired gene is now transferred into the organism of interest. i.e., bacteria or fungi in most cases.

 The host cells suitable for this purpose are